Data-driven Policy Transfer with Imprecise Perception Simulation: Pipeline Overview

 \section{Pipeline Overview}

-Our pipeline follows three main assumptions typical for robot--terrain simulations: (i) both the physics-based simulator is slow and analytically non-differentiable, (ii) simulation of the exteroceptive perception such as mapping from multi-modal sensor fusion is not realistic, and (iii) there exists an unknown generative model $G$ which corrects the simulated perception to be close to the real perception.
+Our pipeline follows three main assumptions: (i) the physics-based simulator is slow and analytically non-differentiable, (ii) simulation of the exteroceptive perception such as mapping from multi-modal sensor fusion is not realistic, and (iii) there exists an unknown generative model $G$ which corrects the simulated perception to be close to the real perception.
 Under these assumptions, we search for control policy $\pi^\ast$, which minimizes the expected sum of traversal costs $c$ of the real robot.